 Table of Contents

-Two years ago I would never thought about racing the Ironman Malaysia.
-For several reasons: was recovering from a hip surgery, we were planning our trip around the world, and I was a bit tired of the training routine.
+Back in 2014 I would never thought about racing the Ironman Malaysia.
+For several reasons: I was recovering from a hip surgery, we were planning our trip around the world, and I was a bit tired of the training routine.
 One day before we left Brazil I got an email informing that I got a slot on the 2015 Paris Marathon.
 So I need to get back to my training and “test” if the surgery was a success.

 On March 2015, one month before the Paris Marathon, we traveled to Langkawi in Malaysia.
 Langkawi Tourism Department invited us to explore the island’s nature, food, and people.
 We spent 7 wonderful days there.
 Yussuf Azman, who works for LADA, noticed my Ironman tattoo and mentioned that Langkawi hosts one race of the Ironman Malaysia calendar.
 I turned to him and with a sparkle on my eyes I asked for more details.
 On the following day, there was an Ironman Langkawi T-shirt in my hotel and an invitation: “Come to race Ironman Malaysia in Langkawi!”